Wet, Winter Day by Oita River

 I went to this place maybe 5 or 6 years ago and it left a deep impression upon me.
 It is a long river with many beautiful waterfalls.
-And even in a Japanese summer the water is surprisingly freezing cold.
+And even in a Japanese summer the water is freezing cold.
 I wanted very much to go back to this place and paint it again.
 At last, this month I did it.
 It was a really wonderful trip as you go over a caldera at a place called Aso.

 I did a series of paintings of the river at Kikuchi Keikoku.
 One of the problems I had was the intense amount of foliage and it was so important to simplify this as much as possible.

 I visited Innai to paint one of it’s famous stone bridges.
 That didn’t work out well at all and I was very disappointed by my painting which now no longer exists.
 But on the way back home I found a wonderful waterfall by chance called Higashi Shiiyanotaki.
 I just saw a small sign indicating a waterfall and decided to investigate.
-At the time there was some tape saying don't enter but I just wanted a peek.
+At the time there was some tape saying don’t enter but I just wanted a peek.
 But then once I entered I just kept walking and waling and walking.
 It takes a long time to reach the waterfall itself.
 In fact, it took so long that at times I was running to get there and see the thing.
 And it was well worth it.
 It is dramatic.
-I was also enchanted by the stone steps cut out of "living rock" - it reminded me of Tolkien.
+I was also enchanted by the stone steps cut out of “living rock” – it reminded me of something from Tolkien.
 I understood the reason for the warning tape when I came to a section of the path that had been blocked off by stones that had fallen down the rocky side.
 But it was fairly easy to scramble over them.
 Though this rock fall was somewhat worrying as sometimes you are walking under a rock overhang!
-You just have to hope - after all rock is fairly stable stuff.
+You just have to hope, though, and after all rock is fairly stable stuff.
 I think the painting above is from my second visit to this place.
-I was hoping for the sun to shine into this narrow gorge, but it is so narrow I'm not sure if the sun can reach inside and so I was disappointed in that respect.
+I was hoping for the sun to shine into this narrow gorge, but it is so narrow I’m not sure if the sun can reach inside and so I was disappointed in that respect.